kmagida110/final/README.md

 Ideally the seeding of the databases will be done automatically through an API call to the census or a similar site.

+# Live online
+This app is live online at cryptic-taiga-86428.herokuapp.com.

 # Resources

 1. User - This will be a basic storage of information to allow people to log in and track their preferred routes